Nonparametric Detection of Multiple Location-Scale Change Points via Wild Binary Segmentation: Methodology

-Let $T^k_{1,n}$ denote a two sample test statistic that has been chosen with regards to the type of change that we wish to detect (for example, a shift in location or scale).
-To make the notation clear, we write $T^k_{p,q}$ to denote a two sample test statistic for the samples $\mathbf{y}_1 = (y_p,y_{p+1},\ldots,y_k)$ and $\mathbf{y}_2 = (y_{k+1},\ldots,y_q)$.
-In the parametric case where the functional forms of $F_0, F_1, F_2$ are all known with only their parameters unknown, a statistic based on the generalised likelihood ratio test is a common choice \citep{basseville_detection_1993}.
+Let $T^k_{1,n}$ denote a two-sample test statistic chosen with regard to the type of change that we wish to detect.
+To make the notation clear, we write $T^k_{p,q}$ to denote a two-sample test statistic for the samples

+In the parametric case where the functional forms of $F_0,F_1,F_2$ are known, with only their parameters unknown, a statistic based on the generalized likelihood ratio test is a common choice \citep{basseville_detection_1993}.
 Now suppose that $k$ is unknown and requires estimation.
-In this case, the null hypothesis is the same as above but the alternative hypothesis becomes:
+In this case, the null hypothesis is the same as in \eqref{eqn:hyp1}, but the alternative becomes

-The test statistic can be chosen as the maximal value of $T^k_{1,n}$ over all possible $k$, i.e.: